mdn/content/files/en-us/learn_web_development/getting_started/your_first_website/styling_the_content/index.md

 - Declaration
   - : This is a single rule like `color: red;`.
 It specifies which of the element's **properties** you want to style.
 - Properties
-  - : These are ways in which you can style an HTML element.
+  - : These are features of an HTML element that you can change the values of, to make it styled differently.
 (In this example, `color` is a property of the {{htmlelement("p")}} elements.)
 In CSS, you choose which properties you want to affect in the rule.
 - Property value
   - : To the right of the property—after the colon—there is the **property value**.
 This chooses one out of many possible appearances for a given property.
 (For example, there are many `color` values in addition to `red`.)